Welcome to the first Hero workout from my “Hero Workout Series“, the Zeus Workout!

 - time goal: 30 to 35min.

-- break each exercise in two sets of 15 reps to avoid early fatigue.
+- break each exercise into two sets of 15 reps to avoid early fatigue.

 - keep the breaks short and dig deep by round 2.

 - time goal: 25 to 30min (sub 25min if you are Rich Froning or Mat Fraser).